daodiseomirror/docs/user-guide/meth-dual-yield/sending-tokens.md

 ![](<../../.gitbook/assets/image (104).png>)

-After entering a Terra address to send tokens to, and the amount, `SEND` button is activated.
+After entering a Daodiseo address to send tokens to, and the amount, `SEND` button is activated.
 Once, `SEND` is pressed, the connected wallet will prompt you to confirm and sign the transaction.&#x20;